Monica Simpson: Awards

 In 2014, Simpson was named one of the New Civil Rights Leaders by Essence Magazine.
 In 2015 she was honored by Woodhull Freedom Foundation with the Vicki Sexual Freedom Award for her work advancing and protecting our fundamental human right to sexual freedom.
 In the same year she was honored by Hands Up United as one of 14 African-American women who advanced the fight for civil rights and gender equality and one of Planned Parenthood Federation of America's 99 Dream Keepers.
 In 2016, she was named among the top 40 leaders under 40 by The Advocate magazine.
 In 2018, she received the Ms. Foundation Gloria Award and was recognized again as a Planned Parenthood Dream Keeper.
 She was honored as one of the BBC 100 Women in December 2022.

 Artist

 Simpson has also been a singer from a young age, after growing up singing gospel at church like her mother and grandmother.
 She has appeared in theatrical productions such as For the Love of Harlem, Words the Isms, Walk Like a Man, The Vagina Monologues, and For Colored Girls.
 In 2015, she released her first album, Revolutionary Love: The Live Recording.
-She has also performed at events across the country, including singing the National Anthem and the National Black Anthem for the annual Dr. Martin Luther King Jr. march and rally in Atlanta, GA.
+She has also performed at events across the country, including singing the National Anthem and the National Black Anthem for the annual Dr. Martin Luther King Jr. march and rally in Atlanta, Georgia.